kelp-hq/oss/tools/web3-api-auth-token/README.md

 ## How does WAAT work?

 The closest comparison to WAAT is JWT.
 A user obtains JWT via the authentication scheme, usually having entered username and password.
-If the server that issued the JWT goes down, applications cannot be used and existing not-expired JWTs cannot be re-issued which generally leads to big problems and a apps downtime.
+If the server that issued the JWT goes down, applications cannot be used and existing not-expired JWTs cannot be re-issued which generally leads to big problems and an app's downtime.
 With Web3 API Auth Token, there is no central server that is issuing the token.
 The WAAT is generated when needed and signed using the wallet.
 This way the private information is never accessed and as long as the wallet is accessible the WAAT will be produced.

 Whenever the user wants to access WAAT protected API route or a resource, the user agent needs to send the WAAT, typically in the [`Authorization`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header using the [`Bearer`](https://datatracker.ietf.org/doc/html/rfc6750) schema.